 More information is available on the county’s website: www.clark.wa.gov/public-works/ne-10th-avenue.

-A contractor working for Clark County is widening this section of NE 119th Street to a two-lane minor arterial with a center turn lane, sidewalks, bicycle lanes and facilities to collect and treat polluted storm runoff.
+A contractor working for Clark County is widening this section of Northeast 119th Street to a two-lane minor arterial with a center turn lane, sidewalks, bicycle lanes and facilities to collect and treat polluted storm runoff.
 The project is expected to be complete in fall 2018.

 Through traffic should bypass the construction zone.
 A map showing alternate routes is available on the county’s website: www.clark.wa.gov/public-works/ne-119th-street.